PS Lady Elgin: Career

 During Lady Elgins career she was involved in numerous accidents.
 She sank and was repaired in 1854 after striking a rock at Manitowoc, Wisconsin.
 In 1855, she was towed to Chicago after an accident to her machinery.
 In 1857, she was damaged by fire.
 In June 1858, she struck a reef at Copper Harbor, Michigan.
 In August 1858, she was stranded on Au Sable Point Reef in Lake Superior.
 In October 1859, she was towed to Marquette, Michigan after breaking her crossbeam.
 In November 1859, she was towed again when her crank pin broke near Point Iroquois, Michigan.
 Her final blow came in 1860 when she was rammed by the wooden schooner Augusta ten miles from shore.
 In 1899, Great Lakes historian J.B.
-Mansfield called Lady Elgins sinking "one of the greatest marine horrors on record".
+Mansfield called Lady Elgin sinking "one of the greatest marine horrors on record".